sfr0xyz/obsidian-bitcoin-block-stamp/README.md

 ## Settings

 - **Block explorer**: Select your preferred block explorer (or none).\
-  The block height stamp will be inserted as a Markdown link to corresponding block in the selected block explorer.
-Currently supported block explorers are [Mempool.space](https://mempool.space), [Blockstream.info](https://blockstream.info), and [TimechainCalendar.com](http://timechaincalendar.com).
+  The block height stamp gets inserted as a Markdown link to corresponding block in your selected block explorer.
+At this time, the [Mempool.space](https://mempool.space), [Blockstream.info](https://blockstream.info), and [TimechainCalendar.com](http://timechaincalendar.com) are supported.
 - **Block height format**: Select your preferred block height format.\
   You can choose between plain (840000), comma (840,000), period (840.000), space (840 000), apostrophe (840'000), and underscore (840\_000).
 - **Moscow time format**: Select your preferred Moscow time format.\